Fulbright University Vietnam: Phú Mỹ Hưng campus

+SHTP campus

+FUV plans to build its permanent main campus in the Saigon Hi-Tech Park (SHTP) in Tăng Nhơn Phú (Thủ Đức), Ho Chi Minh City.
+The government of Ho Chi Minh City contributed 15 hectares of land within the park to FUV following the issuance of its investment registration certificate in 2015, where the university will construct learning and residential facilities.
+In 2024, FUV announced it had received a construction permit for Phase 1 at the SHTP, covering 13 approved projects.
+Construction is scheduled to begin in 2025 and be completed in the fourth quarter of 2026.

+Governance and administration

+Fulbright University Vietnam is governed by a Board of Trustees and overseen by the TUIV.
+Vallely stated that the university would "embody American values including academic freedom, autonomy, meritocracy, and transparency."

 Academics

-During its first five years, FUV will focus on the development of two integrated academic units, a graduate school of public policy and management and an undergraduate program in engineering and the liberal arts and sciences.
+FUV offers undergraduate and graduate programs grounded in the liberal arts and sciences.
+During its first five years, the university focused on developing two integrated academic units: a graduate school of public policy and management, and an undergraduate program in engineering and the liberal arts and sciences.

-The Fulbright School of Public Policy and Management represents the continuation and expansion of the Fulbright Economics Teaching Program, the center of public policy teaching and research operated by the Harvard Kennedy School Vietnam Program from 1994 to 2016.
-The public policy school will offer degree and non-degree programs in public policy and related fields.
+The Fulbright School of Public Policy and Management (FSPPM) represents the continuation and expansion of the FETP program, which was operated by the Harvard Kennedy School's Vietnam Program from 1994 to 2016.
+The school offers postgraduate degree and non-degree programs in public policy and related fields.

-FUV's undergraduate program in engineering and the liberal arts and sciences admitted a beta class in 2018 and underwent a year-long co-design process to build all aspects of the university collaboratively with the involvement of faculty, staff, and students.
-The academic program is being developed in consultation with faculty members from the Olin College of Engineering.
-The undergraduate program will feature interdisciplinary courses, project-based learning, and active engagement with the community.
+FUV's undergraduate program admitted a beta class in 2018 and underwent a year-long co-design process to build all aspects of the university collaboratively with the involvement of faculty, staff, and students.
+The academic program was developed in consultation with faculty members from the Olin College of Engineering, and features interdisciplinary courses, project-based learning, and active community engagement.
+The university is currently a candidate in the accreditation process of the New England Commission of Higher Education.

-FUV intends to seek accreditation from a U.S. regional accrediting body.
-FUV may enroll up to 2,000 students during its first five years..